 Freelance developer and jazz-musician, merging passions for coding and music.

 Read Alexander’s unique story of how he went from growing up in Silicon Valley, to a History Graduate at Yale and now working in Berlin as a freelance Full-Stack developer, combing his passions of both coding and music.
-“I’m working on several exciting projects at the moment as a full-stack developer, from an eco-friendly housing development to a contemporary art agency, and I love that I get to make my own hours and work on multiple projects at once.“

 I grew up in Silicon Valley but was, ironically, completely uninterested in learning to code while I lived there.
 Most of my background is in the humanities.
 I graduated from Yale University in 2016, where I studied History with a focus on the Soviet Union.
 I wrote my thesis on the history of jazz in the Soviet Union and led a student movement to start a jazz program at Yale.